pydio/pydio-doc-admin-guide/5_securing_your_data/3_security_policies/1_security_policies.md

 ### How Security Policies apply to ALCs

 If we refer to the `WHO is ABLE to perform WHAT on SOMETHING in a given CONTEXT` that each rule evaluates, in the context of ACLs, it usually refers to the following :

  - _WHO:_ a list of identities defined by their username, profile or role
  - _SOMETHING:_ a path to a specific workspace or node that user tries to access
  - _CONTEXT:_ request or file/folder metadata.
  - _WHAT:_ Read or Write access.
 Specific actions "Delete, Download, Upload, Sync" can also be used but only in with a "Deny" effect.

-Once defined, these policies are available in the "Workspaces Accesses" page for a role or user to replace the manual "Read/Write" assignment.
+Once defined, these policies are available in the "Workspaces Accesses" panel (for each role, user or group) to replace the manual "Read/Write" assignments.
 Assigning a policy to a given workspace means that it will be evaluated for all requests (_CONTEXT_) performed by a user with this role (_WHO_) on all nodes that are inside this workspace (_SOMETHING_).

 As such a basic policy that has one rule with "Allow" effect on "Read", "Write" actions is purely equivalent to a Read/Write manual permission assignment.